Munich, Germany

 What are the schools in Munich like?

-"Munich is rather right on housing, if you want to avoid that your child becomes a long-distance commuter check very early for housing," said one parent with children at Bavarian International School in Munich.
+"Munich is rather right on housing, if you want to avoid that your child becomes a long-distance commuter check very early for housing," remarked one expat living in Munich with children attending Bavarian International School.

 What are the pros and cons of living in Munich?